dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
-so yeah I was as soon as more
+so yes I was as soon as more
 information comes about and we get the prototype and everything ready I think well maybe next you know couple episodes